-An Intruduction to Relevance Theory
+An Introduction to Relevance Theory

 In 1986, D. Sperber & D. Wilson published their book, Relevance: Communication and Cognition, in which they proposed relevance theory.
 Relevant Theory (RT) is the development of Grice’s Relevance Maxim and is regarded as the most important and influential cognitive pragmatic theory in recent years.

-RT provides us with a new approach to pragmatics, which attempts to answer not only philosophical question about the nature of communication, but also psychological question about how the interpretation process unfolds in the hearer’s mind.
+RT provides us with a new approach to pragmatics, which attempts to answer not only philosophical questions about the nature of communication but also psychological questions about how the interpretation process unfolds in the hearer’s mind.
 RT focuses on both human communication and cognition.

 After the proposal of RT, many papers and books, both abroad and at home, concerning with it and its applications came into being.
 From the late 1980s, some scholars at home began to introduce RT and its application.
 Shen Jiaxuan, Zhang Yafei, Lin Kenan, He Ziran, Liu Shaozhong et al are the first ones to publish papers about relevant aspects of this theory.